 After leaving La Rambla behind you, you can choose to go to the [VISIT] Picasso museum or wander around the small streets and shop in the small boutiques.
 The shops in this area are ever changing and new art galleries and clothing stores pop up constantly.

 - Elsa Y Fred, Carrer del Rec Comtal, 11

 - Picasso Museum, Carrer Montcada, 15-23

 End your morning at the local market for lunch or to buy something for later.
 [EAT] [VISIT] Mercat de Santa Catarina is just like La Boquería a market with fresh fruits, veggies, fish and other goodies.
 Huge plus at Santa Catarina is that it is less busy than La Boquería.
 Go here for a drink and some tapas or sit outside at one of the restaurants.

 Depending on my itinerary, I always pay a visit to Parc de la Ciutadella in the afternoon or late afternoon.
-[VISIT] Parc de la Ciutadella is one of my favorite places to relax, away from the busy city.
+[VISIT] Parc de la Ciutadella is one of my favourite places to relax, away from the busy city.
 If I bought something at one of the markets, I sometimes do a picknick lunch here.
 Besides picnicking, there are plenty things to do here like sailing across the lake, watch the waterfall or go to the zoo.
 From here you can walk to the [VISIT] Arc de Triomf along a promenade filled with street artists.

 - Mercat de Santa Catarina, Av. de Francesc Cambó, 16